alexpgates/yearbook-generator/README.md

 ## Why?

-Instead of expensive yearbooks that only some students can afford, our PTA produce low-cost yearbooks and provides one for free to every student in our school.
+Instead of expensive yearbooks that only some students can afford, our PTA produces low-cost yearbooks and provides one for free to every student in our school.

 In previous years we generated these yearbooks using an automated InDesign work flow, which was a time consuming process.
-I wanted to simplify the process this year and at the same time build a re-usable took that could also benefit other schools.
+This projects helps simplify the process of creating yearbooks, and it's packaged togather as a re-usable tool that could also benefit other schools.

 ## Getting Started